Dylann Roof Faces Sentencing in Federal Death Penalty Case

 “Our society does not order the death penalty if there are reasons to choose life,” Bruck added.
 “You’re going to want to understand who this person was and why on earth he would want to cause so much grief.”

-Roof also faces a state trial, set for early next year, in which he may again face the death penalty.
+Roof also faces a state trial in which he may again face the death penalty.

 Copyright © 2017, ABC Radio.
 All rights reserved.